 If your probation supervision was under “deferred entry of judgment” under and you did what you were supposed to do during the time of that agreement, the court had to order your records sealed when it dismissed your case.
 If you did not complete the agreement adequately and the court entered judgment against you, you will need to ask the court to seal you records by filing a petition.

 As of January 1, 2018, If you participated in a diversion program instead of going to court under (or any other pre-petition diversion program) and you satisfactorily complete the program, probation will seal your probation records and notify any agency operating a diversion program to seal its records.
 Probation must tell you if it has sealed your records, and if it does not seal your records, probation must tell you why in writing.
 If your records are not sealed because probation found that you did not complete the program satisfactorily, you can ask the court to review that decision and if the court finds that you did complete the program satisfactorily it will order probation to seal your records.

 Note: If you do not know or are not sure if your records were automatically sealed, talk to your lawyer or probation officer.

 If your records were not sealed automatically by the court, you will need to ask the court to seal your records.
 If your case was dismissed before January 1, 2015, it is very likely you will need to do this.
 In most counties, you will need to contact the probation department to have your records sealed, and that department will help you to file a petition.
 You can find step-by-step instructions for asking the court to seal your records on the form How to Ask the Court to Seal Your Records (Form JV-595-INFO).
-Go online to find who to contact to seal your records in your county.
 If you have records in more than one county, contact the county with the most recent records.
 If you have records in more than one county, you should contact the county with the most recent records.